ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/notes-feature.md

 - Create a data service that performs HTTP requests
 - Add the notes to the store

-**Important:** These are a few things we have done multiple times now, so I will just give you the code to move things along.
-That means that the first part of this lab is very "copy-paste" centric.
-If you are unsure on any of the items, though, please take the time to review the code that is being pasted in.
+**Important:** These are a few things we have done multiple times now.
+As such, we will often provide you with some skeleton code and leave you to fill in the logic.
+If you get stuck, you can look at the <a href="https://github.com/ionic-enterprise/tea-taster-angular" target="_blank">completed code</a>, but try not to.

 Once we have a good skeleton in place, we will get back to doing new things that are far less "copy-paste."